 I recommend testing for Estradiol, Testosterone, DHEA and cortisol levels.

-Essential oils & CBD oil are my favorite ways to rebalance hormones.
+Essential oils & CBD oil are my favourite ways to rebalance hormones.

 15. Getting to the root cause